mjacobus/gossiper/README.md

 **Important**

 Gossiper is not fully implemented yet.
-In fact, just a little part of it is.
-This page is mostly a "TODO" list.
+See the "TODO" section so you know what parts of the following instructions are in fact a specification of what need to be done.
 If you like the idea, feel free to contribute.

 ## Instalation